By Luke Sumpter

 1. Epilepsy

-Epileptic seizures are caused by sudden bursts of electrical activity within the brain.
-CBD has made headlines in the last decade as accounts of parents administering the cannabinoid to children with treatment-resistant epilepsy have come to the fore.
-Larger-scale human trials have also set out to analise the effects of CBD (specifically the cannabis-based medicine (Epidiolex) on children with rare forms of epilepsy such as Dravet syndrome and Lennox-Gastaut syndrome.
+Larger-scale human trials have also set out to analyze the effects of CBD (specifically the cannabis-based medicine (Epidiolex) on children with rare forms of epilepsy such as Dravet syndrome and Lennox-Gastaut syndrome.

 2. Concussion

 As a form of traumatic brain injury, concussions occur following a bump or jolt to the head.
-They are common amongst athletes that participate in contact sports but can happen to anybody after a car accident or autumn.
+They are common amongst athletes that participate in contact sports but can happen to anybody after a car accident or fall.
 Concussions vary in severity.
 Mild concussions involve no loss of consciousness and minor symptoms that fade within 15 minutes, whereas severe concussions cause a loss of consciousness and are potentially life-threatening.

 Researchers are currently looking for ways to minimise the damage associated with concussions to protect the brain health of athletes and the general population.
 Early studies[3] are examining if cannabis use shortly after concussion may help to lower the symptom burden.
 Other findings suggest that the ECS modulates the pain response[4] following concussion.